and-r/ekosystem/README.md

 # Ekosystem
-Watch how three types of organisms live, are born and die in 2D space of console window.
+Watch how organisms of three species live, are born and die in 2D space of console window.

 ## The idea
 When I was learning C++ language, especially object oriented programming, at some point I decided to write a bigger project than simple exercises.
 An association to objects in C++, that appeared in my mind, were living creatures.
 Therefore I decided to make use of my fresh programming knowledge by creating an application where the objects would go through their life cycle in a mass scale like animals and plants in the real world.